zsiki/realcentroid/README.md

-Real Centroids V0.6
+Real Centroids V1.0
 ===================
 ![icon](icon.png)

 RealCentroids plugin creates a point shape file with internal points of a polygon shape, similar to PostGIS (GEOS) ST\_PointOnSurface.
 The point will be inside the polygon in all cases.
-Not only the points are created but the attributes are also copied from the polygons to the internal points .
+Not only the points are created but the attributes are also copied from the polygons to the internal points.
 A single point is generated for multipart geometry.
+The internal pont will be in the part with the largest area.

 New features in this version
 ----------------------------

-*   Optionally generate centroids for selected features
-*   Use pointOnSurface function for QGIS 2.4 and above
-*   Processing script created from the plugin
+*   upgrade to QGIS 3.x
+*	moved to vector menu

 Installation
 ------------

-Use the plugin manager or unzip the downloaded realcentroids.zip from the QGIS plugin repository (http://plugins.qgis.org/plugins/realcentroid) into your plugins directory, e.g. ~/.qgis2/python/plugins/.
+Use the plugin manager or unzip the downloaded realcentroids.zip from the QGIS plugin repository (http://plugins.qgis.org/plugins/realcentroid) into yours plugins directory.

 You can download the plugin from GitHub (https://github.com/zsiki/realcentroid), too.